 If you do a Google search for "How much is a typical vehicle allowance?" you'll find a range of answers from different websites.
 But the consensus seems to be that the average car allowance is around $575 or $600 per year.

-What's interesting is that the 2020 mBurse car allowance survey found that most respondents reported a similar amount for their organization.
+Interestingly, the 2020 mBurse car allowance survey found that most respondents reported a similar amount for their organization.
 Yet inflation has increased significantly in that same period.
 Using data from the Bureau of Labor Statistics, a $600 vehicle allowance in December 2023 was only worth $509.49 in December 2020 dollars.

 Chances are, the "typical" vehicle allowance is not a fair vehicle allowance for all employees.
 If your organization has not adjusted its allowance in response to the inflation of the past three years, there is a good chance you are not paying an allowance amount that is fair to your employees.